-In years past I’ve tried various Christmas countdowns—Advent calendars and Jesse trees and the like—that just haven’t clicked for our family.
+Through my kids’ childhoods, we’ve tried various countdowns—Advent calendars and Jesse trees and the like—that just never clicked for our family.
 The daily activity seemed like one more thing to get done instead of a meaningful way to prepare for Christmas.

 We do books around here.
-Our whole family loves to do read.
-Stories are already built into our family’s rhythm.
-So each year, we wrap a gigantic pile of Christmas and winter-themed books (most of which we already own) and stack them by the fireplace.
-Beginning December 1, we’ll unwrap one every night, until Christmas Day.
+Our whole family loves to read.
+Stories are already built into our family’s rhythm, so we wrap a gigantic pile of Christmas and winter-themed books (most of which we already owned) and stack them by the fireplace.
+Beginning December 1, we unwrap one every night, until Christmas Day.

-• Richard Scarry’s the Night Before the Night Before Christmas! by Richard Scarry
+• The Night Before the Night Before Christmas! by Richard Scarry

 • The Polar Express by Chris Van Allsburg